 - Your general health

-Ten types of standard treatment are currently used to treat people with non-small cell lung cancer: surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, laser therapy, photodynamic therapy (PDT), cryosurgery, electrocautery, and watchful waiting.
+Nine types of standard treatment are currently used to treat people with non-small cell lung cancer: surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, laser therapy, photodynamic therapy (PDT), cryosurgery, and electrocautery.

 Small Cell Lung Cancer